Maldives Islands and More – What You Should Know as a Woman

 Maafushi Island is not a big one – there are nice hostels and hotels here.
-The best choice at an affordable price is Arena Beach Hotel.
+The best choice at an affordable price is the Arena Beach Hotel.
 It is a new one, has its own beach and the staff is very kind and helpful.
 If you book a room with sea view you will wake up every day with the sound of the ocean.
-The hotel offers buffet dinner for 15 USD.
+The hotel offers a buffet dinner for 15 USD.

 The food in the resorts, depending on their category, is usually very varied and rich but also very expensive.
-A dinner can cost 100 USD and above per person unless you were lucky to find an offer for stay with free dinner included (depending on the resort and its policy).
+A dinner can cost 100 USD and above per person unless you were lucky to find an offer to stay with free dinner included (depending on the resort and its policy).

-You should know that on Maafushi Island the local men are very interested in the foreign women visiting the island.
+You should know that on Maafushi Island the local men are very interested in foreign women visiting the island.
 If you don’t want their attention – be firm and make it clear.

-In general, the Maldives are a safe destination for women.
+In general, the Maldives is a safe destination for women.
 The resorts are totally safe in terms of theft and night walks.
 As for the places outside the resorts – you have to be alert at all times (as everywhere in the world) and ask for advice the locals.

 WHAT WE SHOULD KNOW ABOUT THE CULTURE?